harryo583/harryo583/README.md

 ## About Me

 - Math + CS major at Northwestern University
-- Avid lover of tennis, speedcubing, and math puzzles
+- Loves tennis, speedcubing, and puzzles

 ## Get in Touch